AirshipWeb/airship-website/site/blog/airship-update-march-2020.md

 ## **AIRSHIP 2.0 PROGRESS**

-Airship is a loosely coupled, interoperable open source tools that declaratively automate cloud provisioning.
-It is designed to make your cloud deployments simple, repeatable, and resilient.
+Airship is a collection of loosely coupled, but interoperable open source tools that declaratively automates cloud provisioning.
+Airship is designed to make your cloud deployments simple, repeatable, and resilient.

 The primary motivation for Airship 2.0 is the continued evolution of the control plane, and by aligning with maturing CNCF projects we can improve Airship by making 2.0: